 $this->load->view("blog/template_name");

-Notice that, we haven’t use any extension(here .php) for the template name as it recognize it automatically.
+Notice that we haven’t used any extension(here .php) for the template name, as it recognizes it automatically.

-Another important thing to remember is that, the second parameter is optional to call the view.
-If you have any data to pass to view, then pass it through the second parameter.
-If you haven’t, then you won’t have to pass any second parameter at all.
+Another important thing to remember is that the second parameter is optional when calling the view.
+If you have any data to pass to the view, then pass it through the second parameter.
+If you don’t, then you won’t have to pass any second parameter at all.

-Also, data that are passed to view are parsed from associated array.
-Lets say, we are assigning and passing some data from controller to view.
+Also, data that are passed to view are parsed from the associated array.
+Let’s say we are assigning and passing some data from the controller to view.
 The controller code is as follows:

 The view code is as follows:

-Notice that, every associative key from $data becomes as a variable on the view section.
-So, any data variable you may need on your view, you will have to wrap it with a common variable’s associative index(here $data variable) and finally pass this wrapper variable.
+Notice that every associative key from $data becomes a variable in the view section.
+So, for any data variable you may need on your view, you will have to wrap it with a common variable’s associative index(here $data variable) and finally pass this wrapper variable.
 Codeigniter will parse it automatically to its corresponding component variables.

 References:

-As long as you know the basics, best place to know in details is the codeigniter documentation.
-There you will find in details about every thing with examples also.
-I found it as one of the best documentation on web.
-You can ask any kind of question related to codeigniter on their official forum.
+As long as you know the basics, the best place to learn everything in detail is the Codeigniter documentation.
+There, you will find details about everything with examples.
+I found it to be one of the best documentation on the web.
+You can ask any kind of question-related to Codeigniter on their official forum.

-Also don’t forget to checkout my codeigniter tutorials series for detailed tutorial with example on various specific areas of this popular framework!
+Also, don’t forget to check out my Codeigniter tutorials series for detailed tutorials with examples on various specific areas of this popular framework!
 Happy coding 🙂

 First example works but the rest of the examples are lacking file names, etc. so not of much use as a beginner tutorial.